auth0/docs/articles/libraries/auth0-php/authentication-api.md

   - php
 contentType: how-to
 ---
 # Using the Authentication API with Auth0-PHP

-The Auth0 PHP SDK provides easy-to-implement methods to access the [Authentication API](/api/authentication).
+The Auth0 PHP SDK provides you with methods you can use to access the [Authentication API](/api/authentication).

 In this article, you'll find examples of common authentication operations.
-For further information, please see the methods in the `\Auth0\SDK\API\Authentication` class.
+You will find additional information in the methods in the `\Auth0\SDK\API\Authentication` class.

 ::: warning
-Avoid using any methods marked `@deprecated`.
-Deprecated methods will be removed in the next major version and may not be enabled for your account.
+Do not use methods marked as `@deprecated`.
+Deprecated methods will be removed in the next major version release and will no longer be available.
 :::

+## Prerequisites

 The examples below assume you completed the [Installation and Getting Started sections](/libraries/auth0-php#installation) and are using a `.env` file and loader to store credentials.